mongodb/docs-cluster-to-cluster-sync/source/includes/fact-write-blocking-enable.rst

 the :ref:`/start <c2c-api-start>` endpoint to set
 ``enableUserWriteBlocking`` to ``"destinationOnly"``.

-You can enable dual write-blocking, which blocks writes on both the source and destination clusters.
+You can enable dual write-blocking.
 If you enable dual write-blocking, ``mongosync`` blocks writes:

 - On the destination cluster during the migration. ``mongosync``